gosu-lang/gosu-lang/gosu-test/src/test/gosu/gw/specification/doc/expressions.rst

   these operators will always be unchecked regardless the compiler flag and can be mixed with regular arithmetic operators.

+The increment, decrement and compound assignments are affected by the ``checkedArithmetic`` compiler flag as well.

 The floating-point remainder ``x%y`` roughly equals ``x-((x/y) as int)*y`` when ``y`` is non-zero.
 Floating-point division by zero and floating-point overflow